 Nothing against tomato and basil, but we've got a bruschetta recipe that blows all others out of the water.
-Thanks to chef Fabio Viviani, you'll be dreaming of this snack all season long with its caramelized eggplant, salty pancetta, and beans.
-When all three combine on top of bread, what you have is a dish that's inexpensive but tastes like a million bucks.
+Thanks to chef Fabio Viviani, you won't be able to stop talking about this combination of caramelized eggplant, salty pancetta, and beans.
+When all three come together on top of bread, what you have is a dish that's inexpensive but tastes like a million bucks.
 Watch the video, and then get the recipe.

 4 slices thick, rustic bread